ewaszy/PHP_Practice/README.md

 Step 5: Separate PHP logic from Presentation - Creatie a new file, prepare a few variables, then load a separate "view" file to present the HTML

-Step 6: Prepare an array and load to a view.
+Step 6: Arrays - Prepare an array and load to a view.
 Within the view, cycle through the array.
-Three different methods were used to echo out each item on the list.
+Echo out each item on the list using three different methods.

+Step 7: Associative Arrays - Create an associative array.
+Add/ remove values ffrom a regular and assciative array.
+Fetch and echo values and key-value pairs in view file.